herdisheida/JRPG/README.md

 - You must use at least one of the following: inheritance, templates, variants.
 Failure to do so will result in a 0.
 - MAkefile

-TODO: readme requeriemtns
-A required part of the assignment is to provide a README file describing what you have implemented.
-The README should be rich in information, enough that we can read it to know what to expect from playing the game and reading your code.
-Make two main sections.
-One section should describe the program for users, that is, players of the game.
-The other section should describe the program to programmers that wish to read your code, understand the design and possibly extend your program.
-Failure to provide a README file satisfying these requirements will result in a 0.

-## glósur

-1. Health.h handles current/max HP

-2. Move.h describes an attack

-3. Creature.h is the base class for monsters different monster types inherit from Creature

-4. Controller.h is an abstract interface
-   - PlayerController.h asks the user what to do
-   - EnemyController.h, enemy moves (attacks etc)

-5. Battle.h runs the turn loop

-6. main.cpp creates the player and enemy, then starts the battle

----

-DELETE LATER

----

 ## How to compile and run